evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/stdtypes.rst

    Return a bytes or bytearray object which is the concatenation of the binary data sequences in the :term:`iterable` *iterable*.
-A :exc:`TypeError` will be raised if there are any values in *iterable* that are not :term:`bytes-like objects <bytes-like object>`, including :class:`str` objects.
+A :exc:`TypeError` will be raised if there are any values in *iterable* that are note :term:`bytes-like objects <bytes-like object>`, including :class:`str` objects.
 The separator between elements is the contents of the bytes or bytearray object providing this method.